List of centuries in women's One Day International cricket

-Australia and England lead the list with 63 centuries, followed by New Zealand with 47.
-Bert Sutcliffe Oval in Lincoln, New Zealand, leads the list of where the most centuries have been scored with fourteen, ahead of the Bristol County Ground with eight, and then the Bay Oval, Seddon Park and Senwes Park with seven each.
+Australia leads the list with 79 centuries, followed by England with 75, New Zealand with 55 and India with 46.
+Bert Sutcliffe Oval in Lincoln, New Zealand, leads the list of where the most centuries have been scored with 14, ahead of the JB Marks Oval with 10, Gaddafi Stadium and Grace Road with 9, and Bristol County Ground, Seddon Park, and National Stadium in Karachi with 8 each.